Jean-Tinland/simple-bar/.github/pull_request_template.md

 **Test Configuration**:

 - OS version [e.g. Sonoma 14.1.1]
-- Yabai version [e.g. yabai-v6.0.1] (output of `yabai --version`)
+- yabai version [e.g. yabai-v6.0.1] (output of `yabai --version`)
 - Übersicht version [e.g. Version 1.6 (82)]

 # Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas (make use of JSDoc if necessary)
 - [ ] My changes generate no new warnings

 # Changes to make to the documentation